ange-daumal/data-visualization-course/get_started.md

 Each step will have subparts depending on your Operating System.

+Anaconda software is only necessary if you are on Windows.

 ## 1. Get Python 3.7

 * Download the version  `3.7` of Python on the